PhamilyExpress/Elixirator-Take-Home/README.md

 # Nasa

-To run, cd into file then type in the command line
+To run, cd into the file then type in the command line

 ```
 mix run -e "IO.puts(Nasa.total_fuel_required(weight, instructions))"